mfey/units2/tutorial.md

 ## Getting Started (at the REPL)

-Start by loading a library of units and some standard operations defined over amounts.
+Start by loading the core of the library, some standard units and some standard operations defined over amounts.

+    (require '[units2.core :refer :all])
     (require '[units2.astro :refer :all])
     (require '[units2.ops :as op])